lambdaisland/makina/README.md

 ## Quickstart

-This shows the pattern of using Makina with lambdaisland/config.
+This shows the pattern of using Makina with [lambdaisland/config](https://github.com/lambdaisland/config).
+This is just a concise example for people who already have a rough sense of what to expect, and just want to see some particulars..
+If this section doesn't make much sense to you, then scroll down to "[Deep Dive](#deep-dive)", and start reading from there.

 ```clj
 (ns my.app